bhavin2897/ckanext-sparql_interface/README.md

 - **Status:** Development
 - **CKAN Version:** >= 2.9

+This version has been evolved from the original 1.01, to made it work with ckan 2.8 and python 3.9

 ##Description

 This is a simple extension, but may be useful for someone that wants to include a Sparql Interface Editor in their CKAN instances.